StevenWeathers/thunderdome-planning-poker/docs/DEVELOPING.md

 ### Using Docker without Compose

-This solution will require you to pass environment variables or setup the config file, as well as setup and manage the DB yourself.
+This solution will require you to pass environment variables or set up the config file, as well as setup and manage the DB yourself.

 ```